GeorgeDaoud3/Fusion_event/README.md

   0            , 0            , 1
 ```

-Each lidar is mounted above the center of its vehicle by 1.7 meter.
-The camera as well is mounted 1.5 meters above the center.
-Both are perfectly directed forward towards the front of the vehicle parallel to the road level.
+Each lidar is mounted above the center of its vehicle by 1.7 meters.
+The camera, as well, is mounted 1.5 meters above the center.
+Both are directed towards the front of the car, parallel to the road level.

 ## Dataset Description